mahozad/buyt/README.md

 - [x] Convert the main screen layout to ConstraintLayout and animate it (it seems possible with the help of guidelines)
 - [x] Add feature to select a date to see its costs
 - [ ] Add new categories (icons are already available in */icons/material-icons/*)
-- [ ] Use vector illustrations and animated vectors instead of tutorial screenshots and empty hints
+- [x] Use vector illustrations and animated vectors instead of tutorial screenshots and empty hints
-- [ ] Write tests for the application
+- [x] Write tests for the application
 - [ ] Rename the package name to ir.mahozad (?)
-- [ ] Wrap the text *Already bought* in a button (or a rectangle around it) to indicate it's clickable
+- [x] Wrap the text *Already bought* in a button (or a rectangle around it) to indicate it's clickable
 - [ ] When user adds a new item, somehow indicate that the item was added
-- [ ] Update the string "کالای ... حذف شد" to "... حذف شد"
+- [x] Update the string "کالای ... حذف شد" to "... حذف شد"
-- [ ] In already bought section show a prompt in the store dialog when there is no store
+- [x] In already bought section show a prompt in the store dialog when there is no store
 - [ ] For application first run add some placeholder items and explain in the item title how to delete them and so on
 - [ ] Show extended stats about items (most purchased items, most expensive items and so on) and stores
 - [ ] Reimplement the item suggestion popup
 - [ ] Add ability to backup all the data to user google drive account
 - [ ] Add ability to export all the user data to xml, json, csv and so on
 - [ ] Add ability to delete all application data (can just insert a shortcut to app settings -> clear data)
-- [ ] Add automatic theme option which adapts to system theme (= day/night theme)
+- [x] Add automatic theme option which adapts to system theme (= day/night theme)
-- [ ] This is an incomplete item
 - [ ] Remove all nullable values and null checks
 - [ ] Localize the app: [poeditor.com]
 - [ ] Add an option so when a new item is added the fragment pop up be dismissed immediately